WayScience/cellpainting_predicts_cardiac_fibrosis/5.machine_learning/README.md

 We create plots for each model type (`final` or `shuffled`) and each data split (`training`, `testing`, `holdout1`, `holdout2`).

-We found that downsampling the classes prior to training the model significantly improved the performance on the training and testing datasets.
+We found that down-sampling the classes prior to training the model significantly improved the performance on the training and testing datasets.
 There is high performance when applying the model to data it has never seen (e.g., holdout1 and holdout2).
 The shuffled model performs poorly compared to the final model, indicating the our model is able to detect a significant pattern between failing and healthy cells.